tatdz/creditcupid/README.md

 # 😇 CreditCupid

-**Privacy-Preserving On-Chain Credit Oracle with Dual Financial and Social Matchmaking — Find Trusted Partners for P2P Lending and Life.**
+**Privacy-Preserving Onchain Credit Oracle with Dual Financial and Social Matchmaking — Find Trusted Partners for P2P Lending and Life.**

 ---

 ## 🚀 Problem We Solve

-In today’s lonely Web3 world, over 17 million DeFi users transact openly on-chain but struggle to find trustworthy, verified partners for love and finance.
+In today’s lonely Web3 world, over 17 million DeFi users transact openly onchain but struggle to find trustworthy, verified partners for love and finance.
 $4.2 trillion is locked in overcollateralized loans—wasting capital and hurting adoption.
 Meanwhile, scams like the Tinder Swindler have defrauded victims of over $100 million, showing how traditional dating apps fail to protect users.
 Users see wallet addresses and transactions but lack social trust mechanisms.
 CreditCupid solves this by merging privacy-first credit scores with a new social matchmaking experience—building genuine connections backed by financial credibility and cryptographic proofs.